BaconCatBug/Magic-Set-Editor-Export-Corner-Cleaner/README.md

 (Click the green "Code" button and download the zip.)

-Drag and drop your card onto the .bat or exe file.
+Drag and drop your card(s) onto the .bat or exe file.

 Works with multiple images.